NandanPrasad/Telegram-ChatBot-for-Programming-and-Chitchat/README.md

 <h1 align= "center"> StackOverflow Bot Project (Ongoing) </h1>
-<i>This project builds on what I learnt through the lectures and programming assignments of the [Natural Language Processing](https://www.coursera.org/learn/language-processing) course on Coursera by National Research University School of Economics.</i>
+This project builds on what I learnt through the lectures and programming assignments of the [Natural Language Processing](https://www.coursera.org/learn/language-processing) course on Coursera by National Research University School of Economics.

 ---